-Level of evidence Data derived from multiple randomized clinical trials or meta-analyses.
-Level of evidence B Data derived from a single randomized clinical trial or large non-randomized studies.
+Level of evidence Level of evidence A Level of evidence B Data derived from multiple randomized clinical trials or meta-analyses.
+Data derived from a single randomized clinical trial or large non-randomized studies.
 Level of evidence C Consensus of opinion of the experts and/or small studies, retrospective studies, registries.